|Wholecloth Quilts, Trapunto, and Boutis: History and Techniques - III

 stated, they were made in a variety of colors.
 Often a linen warp (lengthwise strands) and a wool weft (crosswise strands)

 were set up on the loom.
 The combination of fibers added strength and stability to the end product.

-Making a quilt was labor-intensive, if one had to start with shearing the sheep, cleaning and carding wool, growing the flax
+Making a quilt was labor-intensive, if one had to begin by shearing the sheep, cleaning and carding wool, growing the flax and

-and proceeding through all of the steps to render it into usable linen fibers.
-The sewing machine, thought invented earlier, did
+proceeding through all of the steps to render it into usable linen fibers.
+The sewing machine, thought invented earlier, did not

 "sample" machine to the wives of ministers.

 Some early wholecloth quilts were made of silk, and sometimes a silk petticoat was "recycled" as the center of a new, silk,